Manthiran: Production

 Ravichandran made his debut as a director with this film.
 The film stars his son, Hamsavardhan, in the lead role, and his co-produced by Balaji, Hamsavardhan's brother.
 Raga debuts as the heroine with this film and Abhinayashree worked on an item number.
 The songs are choreographed by Sridhar and K. Sivasankar.

-Release
+Reception

 Sify wrote that "Hardly a twist, Mandiran is as soggy as the recent rains".
 Chennai Online wrote "The young actor [Hamsavardhan], with some forgettable films behind him, has handled his role with competence, using his body language and voice modulation to good effect".
 The film was unsuccessful at the box office.